 You hear it in the alteration of the simple, intimate format of the Reith lectures.
 Nothing wrong with the speakers (Atul Gawande last year, Stephen Hawking this) but the cheery stage management of a presenter, the jolly atmosphere of Roadshow, the pre-arranged interventions from the audience, or the earnest applause of Any Questions have downgraded a noble institution.
 The fear, I would guess, is that moron’s call, the charge of elitism.
 Stand your ground, BBC.
 Don’t duck – or the vultures will get you.

-Ian McEwan is a bestselling novelist and Booker Prize-winning author127 – Vote for this idea if you like it
+Ian McEwan is a bestselling novelist and Booker Prize-winning author

 Why vote?
 We will feed in readers' favourite ideas to the government's consultation on the future of the BBC, and profile them heavily in the media.
 We believe the debate over the BBC's future is too narrow and focused on cuts - it's missing strong, positive ideas about what public broadcasting can and should be.
 By voting, you can have your say on what those ideas should be - and if you've got your own, share them with us→